 Tourists can have a quick tour of most of the major UNESCO designated buildings by visiting San Ma Lo Road, Senado Square, Monte Fort and the remains of St. Paul's Cathedral in about two or three hours.
-A quick tour would be an enjoyable and educational diversion during your Macau visit.
+A quick tour in this area would be an enjoyable and educational diversion during your Macau visit.

 The sites include many firsts for China: the ruins of the oldest Western burial ground in China, the first Western military fort, the first Western theater, the first modern lighthouse, and the first Western university in China.